 SWOT analyses are a common exercise in strategy-building, but asking participants to yell out potential strengths and weaknesses in a group can be tedious and frankly boring.

-Instead, take a moment to crowdsource strengths, weaknesses, opportunities, and threats of a strategy on Pigeonhole Live.
-Set up an open-ended poll for each category, and let everyone submit and upvote each others suggestions.
-This will not only help gather ideas quickly, but also accelerate the discussion.
+Instead, take a moment to crowdsource the strengths, weaknesses, opportunities, and threats of a strategy on Pigeonhole Live.
+Set up an Open-Ended Poll for each category, and let everyone submit and upvote each other's suggestions.
+This will not only help gather ideas quickly but also accelerate the discussion.

-You can’t go wrong with a simple pros and cons.
-While brainstorming ideas during a workshop, try crowdsourcing pros and cons using Pigeonhole Live’s open-ended poll.
+You can’t go wrong with simple pros and cons.
+While brainstorming ideas during a workshop, try crowdsourcing pros and cons using Pigeonhole Live’s Open-Ended Poll tool.
 By giving participants the option to submit anonymously, you are allowing shy participants an equal opportunity to contribute.

 17. Hypothetically speaking...

 Once you’ve taught the topics, give your participants a chance to put what they’ve learned to the test.
-Give them a hypothetical situation and let them key in their own answer to an open-ended poll.
+Give them a hypothetical situation and let them key in their answer to an Open-Ended Poll.
 After that, allow them to debate and discuss their answers.

 This works best with a question that has no clear answer.
 That way, the variety of questions can shine through and showcase different perspectives.